Sylvain-Topeza/housing-price/README.md

 # Spatial Analysis of Paris Housing Prices — Endogenous Regionalization of the Real Estate Market

-This repository archives a research project conducted as part of the **Research Elective of ENSAE Paris (2025)**, supervised by **Prof. Antonin Bergeaud (HEC Paris, Associate Professor of Economics; 2025 Best Young French Economist Award)**.
+This repository archives a research project conducted as part of the **Research Elective of HEC Paris (2026)**, supervised by **Prof. Antonin Bergeaud (HEC Paris, Associate Professor of Economics; 2025 Best Young French Economist Award)**.

 It analyzes the spatial heterogeneity of housing prices in Paris using the public French real estate transaction database (DVF+) and challenges the economic relevance of the 20 administrative *arrondissements* as units of analysis.

-> **Topeza, S. (2025).** *Spatial Analysis of Paris Housing Prices: Endogenous Regionalization and the Limits of Administrative Boundaries.* Research Elective, ENSAE Paris.

 ## 📖 Overview